TowaUeya/Morphological-Embedding-Explainability/README.md

 # Morphological Embedding Explainability: Attention rollout visualization for multi-view DINOv2 representations
 Explainability toolkit for visualizing attention rollout, gradient-weighted attention rollout, and image-level cues associated with ViT-based embedding formation.

+This repository does not compute embeddings or perform clustering.
+It visualizes attention-based cues using rendered views and precomputed embeddings.

 ## Requirements
 - Python 3.10+
 - PyTorch-compatible environment (CPU or CUDA)